 In the world of server virtualization platforms, VMware has long been the dominant choice.
 So while your customers might not have to think too hard about the platform itself, they do need to give careful consideration to the storage networking protocol they implement.
 And it's likely going to be your responsibility to walk them through the various options and help them choose a protocol.

 There are a number of storage networking protocol options for VMware, but these four are the most important: Fibre Channel, iSCSI, NFS and the newest method, internally shared storage via a virtual storage appliance.
-(Most of the
+(Most of the alternatives to VMware offer at least two choices of storage networking protocol.)
+We'll lay out the most important points of all four options and tell you what the key factors are when recommending a protocol.

 Fibre Channel is by far the protocol with the longest history.
 VMware and its virtualization competitors supported Fibre Channel before the other protocols.
 This longevity is really Fibre Channel's biggest advantage over the other protocols.
 It's a known entity.